Kamlesh616/agentic-ai-for-devops/module-3/README.md

 # Module 3 — Multi-Tool DevOps Agent + MCP

-You built a Docker troubleshooter in Module 2.
+I built a Docker troubleshooter in Module 2.
 Now you add Kubernetes tools to the same agent, and learn how MCP lets any AI system use your tools — not just LangChain.

 ## What You'll Learn